Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a lepton-jet: Conclusions

 \section{Conclusions}

 A maverick top partner model, decaying to a dark photon was suggested in Ref.~\cite{Kim:2019oyh}.
 A phenomenological exploration of the model has been performed, and a search strategy has been proposed exploiting the unique signal topology.
-We show that for a set of kinematic selections, both in hadronic and leptonic decay channel of the SM top quark, almost all background can be eliminated, leaving enough signal events for the search to be viable at the LHC upto VLT mass of 3 TeV.
+We show that for a set of kinematic selections, both in hadronic and leptonic decay channels of the SM top quark, almost all background can be eliminated and the search is viable even with currently available LHC dataup to VLT mass of 3.5~TeV.